code-423n4/2022-03-biconomy/README.md

  - addNativeLiquidity: Method to add Native token liquidity
  - increaseTokenLiquidity: Method to increase the ERC20 liquidity in given position denoted by NFT ID
  - increaseNativeLiquidity: Method to increase the Native token liquidity in given position denoted by NFT ID
- - removeLiquidity: Method to remove liquidty from given position.
+ - removeLiquidity: Method to remove liquidity from given position.
  - claimFee: Method to claim the accumulated fee for given position.

 External contracts called